Ur14592/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM means document object material and is an object representation of the HTML from a page.

 2. What is an event?

+An event is when you want something to happen to an element.

 3. What is an event listener?

+Its an object that makes an event target react a certain way.

 4. Why would we convert a NodeList into an Array?

+We do this so it can iterate several items in the array.

 5. What is a component?

+Its a reusable set of code.

 ### Git Set up